 Mary-Louise Hengesbaugh will provide you with information and tools to educate and empower you on issues pertaining to under-aged girls, particularly in regards to the political movement to repeal the Parental Notice of Abortion Act in Springfield.
 Plus, there will be time for collaboration, brainstorming, and organizing to more effectively engage legislators this year.

-Bob Gilligan will also join us to give us a legislative update, particularly on the repeal parental notice.
+Bob Gilligan will also join us to give us a legislative update, particularly on the bill to repeal parental notice.
 He'll also provide us with some tips and tricks on effective ways to influence legislators in their districts.
 Bob is the Executive Director of the Catholic Conference of Illinois.
 He also is a past president of the National Association of State Catholic Conference Directors.
 He previously worked as chief of legislative services for the Arizona Department of Economic Security and at the political consulting firm of Jamieson and Guiterrez in Phoenix, AZ.
 He holds a bachelor’s degree from Marquette University and a master’s degree from Arizona State University.

 Mary-Louise Hengesbaugh serves as the chair of ICE-PAC and its initiative Girls’ Health First (GHF).
 She is a former Miss Wisconsin and former Catholic Archdiocese of Chicago Respect Life Director under Cardinal Francis George.
 She also authored a book in titled “Standing with Courage: Confronting Touch Decisions About Sex.”